amartincolby/Rust-Quick-Guide/README.md

 defined by the first "hackers," who were people less concerned with what symbols could do and more concerned with the cool things that could be achieved with direct control over the machine.
-This divide between the symbolic purists and the hackers would continue into every successive generation of geeks.[3]
+This divide between the symbolic purists and the hackers would continue into every successive era of computation.[3]

 Unfortunately, the consequence of this is an entire industry that never fully embraced either perspective.
-As computing power increased, higher-level languages became more common, such as COBOL in the 60's, BASIC in the 70's and 80's, Java in the 90's, and perhaps the Frieza-style **Final Form** of messy languages, JavaScript, in the 2000's.
-But these languages rarely came from academic research and were instead Frankenstein monsters that emerged from the needs of _business_ or simple creations aimed at educating laypeople.[4]
-Their _raison d'etre_ was neither geeky nor academic; it was purely human.[5]
+As computing power increased, higher-level languages became more common, such as COBOL and Fortran in the 60's, BASIC and Pascal in the 70's, Ada in the 80's, Java in the 90's, and perhaps the Frieza-style **Final Form** of messy languages, JavaScript, in the 2000's.
+But these languages rarely came from academic research and were instead Frankenstein monsters that emerged from the needs of _business_ or simple creations aimed at educating laypeople.[4, 5, 6] Their _raison d'etre_ was neither geeky nor academic; it was purely human.[7]

-These languages represent the third major historical thread running parallel to the struggle between the geeks and the academics.
+These languages represent the third major historical thread running parallel to the struggle between the geeks and the academics: businesses.
 In the early days of computing, this thread was of minor significance simply because there were comparatively few computers and programmers in the world.
 But as the number of programmers increased, so did the cultural impact of the languages being used in the wild.

 These languages powered the _usage_ of computers.
 That is to say that COBOL was used by companies that used computers to write solutions for business problems.
-One of the key elements, if not _the_ key element, of this thread is that businesses were much less concerned with performance or symbolic purity; they wanted features, then more features, and they wanted them yesterday.
+One of the key elements, if not _the_ key element, of this thread is that businesses were much less concerned with performance or symbolic purity; they wanted features and they wanted them yesterday.
 To a great degree, C grew dominant because it was easier to transport code between computers, pleasing businesses.

 As software exploded in importance, business concerns had an increasing effect on languages, tools, and culture.
-It is no surprise that C was not the end of linguistic progress toward easier feature delivery and exploitation.
-Java, like C still among the most popular languages in the world, was introduced in 1995 and removed even the need to compile for specific architectures, instead opting to run all programs inside a virtual machine.
+Thus, it is no surprise that C was not the end of linguistic progress toward easier feature delivery and exploitation.
+Java, like C still among the most popular languages in the world, was introduced in 1995 and removed even the need to compile for specific architectures, instead opting to run all programs inside a "virtual machine."
 The performance was initially abysmal, but that did not stop its ascent.
-JavaScript brought this process to its ultimate conclusion, where code is not compiled at all, but run as-is in a runtime.
+Languages like JavaScript, Python, and Ruby brought this process to its ultimate conclusion, where code is not compiled at all, but run as-is in a "runtime."
 It can be run instaneously, anywhere that supports the runtime.
 Unsurprisingly, even with performance far worse than Java or C, JavaScript can now be found running in every corner of the world.

 Features über alles.

 But as I said, things are changing.
 We spent decades focused almost entirely on faster delivery speed.
 We made industry-wide decisions in service of that goal.